Lytton wildfire: Damage

-The fire destroyed 90 percent of the village, killed two people and forced the evacuation of nearby First Nations communities.
+The fire destroyed 90 percent of the village, killed two people and forced the evacuation of nearby First Nations communities including Lytton First Nation.

 On July 1, local MP Brad Vis made a Facebook post stating that there were reports of several injuries in addition to the two deaths.

-Nearly every house within the village was destroyed.
-Some houses across the highway from the village were spared, but were cut off from electricity, sewer and water services.
-The village's watershed may have been contaminated by chemicals used to fight the fire, and the ruins may pose the risk of toxic chemical exposure.
+Nearly every house within Lytton was destroyed.
+Some houses across the highway from the village were spared, but suffered cessation of electricity, sewer and water service.

 The fire largely leveled Lytton's Main Street, burning the post office, ambulance station, health centre, RCMP detachment, Lytton Elementary School, Lytton Hotel, and the Lytton Village Office.
 The Lytton Chinese History Museum was lost, along with 1,600 artifacts, museum archives and library.
 Residents of the village and its surrounding area lost their homes.
 The railway and highway were also damaged.
 The Insurance Bureau of Canada reported $78 million of insured damage.
 St. Barnabas Anglican Church had minor damage but was not burned.

+Some damage may be long term.
+Chemicals used to fight the fire may have contaminated the village's watershed, and ruined houses may cause toxic chemical exposure.

 Cause

 As of October 2021, the cause of the wildfire was undetermined and disputed.
-The suspected causes were a lightning strike, train activity or activity inside the community.
+The suspected causes were a lightning strike, train activity arson.